trytouca/trytouca/sdk/cpp/Readme.md

 teams understand the impact of their daily code changes on the behavior or performance of their software workflows.

-Checkout the https://getweasel.com to learn more and get started.
+Checkout https://getweasel.com to learn more and get started.

 ## Features